 - My strategy was that even before starting with the first set, I read all of the 8 sets, and set a priority order in which I was going to attempt them.
 This usually takes about 5-6 mins, but that time is worth spending.
 In a CAT-like situation, with a tough LRDI section, while others got stuck in tougher sets, I raced ahead and did not have to worry at any moment.

 - Also, read and try to understand wide-ranging business scenarios.
 Over the last couple of years CAT has moved on to very practical scenarios in its questions (restaurants, ticket reservation etc.), and if you can understand the underlying logic, it becomes easier to solve the set.

 QA – Probably the one section where you have the highest likelihood of increasing your score.
 The score in this section often differentiates a 99.5 percentiler and a 100 percentiler (about 30 marks differentiate them).

 - The QA section is where the Facebook group iQuanta helped me immensely.
 Any aspirant who isn’t a member of this group, must join immediately.
 I started solving doubts from other people in this group, and I really enjoyed doing it.
 And because of that, I was introduced to a huge variety of questions that I might never have faced otherwise.

 - The strategy for a good QA section is to have sound basics.
-So if anyone is struggling with basics, start with NCERT textbooks.
+So if anyone is struggling with basics, start with any standard CAT book or you still doubt you can enrol for iQunanta CAT Course.
 Because if you have good basics, you’ll be able to visualize each and every problem, and would often be able t predict what the question setter is going to ask, even before reading the entire question.